avhesketh/balanus_argentina/README.md

 7) temperature_BP_200609.csv: intertidal temperature data collected at Bluestone Point from June 2006-September 2006

-8) humidity_BP.csv: relative humidity collected in Tofino, British Columbia, at a weather station with very similar conditions to the Bluestone Point study site from January 2015 to September 2020.
+8) humidity_BP.csv: relative humidity collected in Tofino, British Columbia, at a DFO weather station with very similar conditions to the Bluestone Point study site from January 2015 to September 2020.

 9) fucus_BP_200707.csv: Cover of _Fucus distichus_ perennial algae at Bluestone Point over the course of the experiment extracted from either data notebooks or images using ImageJ.